mozilla/elasticutils/docs/dev_releaseprocess.rst

    1. Run tests.
    2. Build docs.
+   3. Run sample programs in docs.
-   3. Verify all that works.
+   4. Verify all that works.

 5. Tag the release::